Assurance Assurance Governance Human review 4 min read

 Why “checking” is not as simple as it sounds

+Most people know they are meant to sense-check AI output.
+Fewer are clear on what a real check actually involves.
 What is the source?
 What evidence supports this?
 What has been assumed?
 What has been smoothed over, flattened, or left out?
-Does this actually reflect the position, or does it merely sound like it does?
-Those are different questions, and they are not questions most people have been taught to ask in a disciplined way.
+Does this reflect the real position, or does it merely sound like it does?

 What regulated organisations need to be clearer about

-This does not make AI useless.
-It does mean organisations need to be much clearer about where it helps, where confidence should remain limited, and where human review is doing a real job rather than acting as ceremonial sign-off.
-In regulated environments, good use of AI depends not just on access to tools, but on clear boundaries around what can be trusted, what must be checked properly, and what should not be delegated at all.
+None of this makes AI useless.
+It does mean organisations need to be clearer about where it helps, where confidence should remain limited, and where human review is doing real work rather than acting as ceremonial sign-off.

 Because the risk is not just bad outputs.
 It is false confidence.